California Historical Landmarks in San Francisco

 Demolished 1853 For Construction of Fort Point

-The first ship to enter San Francisco Bay, the San Carlos (Captain Ayala), dropped anchor off this point August 5, 1775.
-Lieutenant-Colonel Don Juan Bautista de Anza planted the cross on Cantil Blanco (White Cliff) March 28, 1776.
-The first fortification, Castillo de San Joaquín, was completed December 8, 1794 by José Joaquín de Arrillaga, sixth Governor of California.
-In 1853 United States Army engineers cut down the cliff and built Fort Point, renamed Fort Winfield Scott in 1882.
-This fort, a partial replica of Fort Sumter, is the only brick fort west of the Mississippi, its seawall has stood undamaged for over a hundred years.
+The first ship to enter San Francisco Bay, the San Carlos (Capt.
+Ayala), dropped anchor off this point August 5, 1775.
+Lieut.-Colonel Don Juan Bautista de Anza planted the cross on Cantil Blanco (White Cliff) March 28, 1776.
+The first fortification, Castillo de San Joaquin, was completed December 8, 1794 by Jose Joaquin de Arrillaga, sixth Governor of California.
+In 1853 United States Army engineers cut down the cliff and built Fort Point, re-named Fort Winfield Scott in 1882.
+This fort is a partial replica of Fort Sumter is the only brick fort west of the Mississippi.
+Its seawall has stood undamaged for 100 years.